serenitystar-ai/serenitystar-dotnet/README.md

 AgentResult response = await conversation.SendMessageAsync("I would like to get a recipe for parmesan chicken");

 // Submit feedback first
-await conversation.SubmitFeedbackAsync(new SubmitFeedbackOptions
+await conversation.SubmitFeedbackAsync(new SubmitFeedbackReq
 {
     AgentMessageId = response.AgentMessageId!.Value,
     Feedback = true
 });

-// Remove the feedback if the user changes their mind await conversation.RemoveFeedbackAsync(new RemoveFeedbackOptions {
+// Remove the feedback if the user changes their mind await conversation.RemoveFeedbackAsync(new RemoveFeedbackReq {
     AgentMessageId = response.AgentMessageId!.Value
 });